xubingyue/avocadodb/Documentation/Books/Manual/Foxx/Context.md

 * **basePath**: `string`

-  The file system path of the service, i.e. the folder in which the service was installed to by ArangoDB.
+  The file system path of the service, i.e. the folder in which the service was installed to by AvocadoDB.

 * **baseUrl**: `string`

-  The base URL of the service, relative to the ArangoDB server, e.g. `/_db/_system/my-foxx`.
+  The base URL of the service, relative to the AvocadoDB server, e.g. `/_db/_system/my-foxx`.

 * **collectionPrefix**: `string`